confidential-containers/confidentialcontainers.org/content/en/blog/2024/policing-a-sandbox.md

 stats_container
 ```

 Furthermore, a Pod is a Kubernetes resource which adds a few hard-to-predict dynamic properties, examples would be `SERVICE_*` environment variables or admission controllers that modify a Pod spec before it's launched.
 The former is maybe tolerable (although it's not hard to come up with a scenario in which the injection of a malicious environment variable would undermine confidentiality), the latter is definitely problematic.
-If we assume a Pod spec to express the intent of the user to launch a given workload, we can't blindly trust the Kubernetes Control Plane to respect that intent.
+If we assume a Pod spec to express the intent of the user to launch a given workload, we can't blindly trust the Kubernetes Control Plane to respect that intent when deploying a CoCo Pod.

 ## Restricting the Container Environment

 In order to preserve the integrity of a Confidential Pod, we need to observe closely what's happening in the Sandbox to ensure nothing unintended will be executed in it that would undermine confidentiality.
 There are various options to do that:

-1. A locked down Kubernetes Control Plane, that only allows a specific set of operations on a Pod.
-It's tough and implementation-heavy since the Kubernetes API is very expressive and it's hard to predict all the ways in which a Pod spec can be modified to launch unintended workloads, but there is active research in this area.
+1. A locked down Kubernetes Control Plane that only allows a specific set of operations on a Pod.
+It’s tough and implementation-heavy since the Kubernetes API is very expressive and it’s hard to predict all the ways in which a Pod spec can be modified to launch unintended workloads, but there is active research in this area.

 	 This could be combined with a secure channel between the user and the runtime in the TEE, that allows users to perform certain administrative tasks (e.g. view logs) from which the k8s control plane is locked out.

 2. There could be a log of all the changes that are applied to the sandbox.
 We can record RPC calls and their request payload into a runtime registers of a hardware TEE (e.g. TDX RTMRs or TPM PCRs), that are included in the hardware evidence.
-This would allow us to replay the sequence of events that led to the current state of the sandbox and verify that it's in line with the user's intent, before we release a confidential secret to the workload.
+This would allow us to replay the sequence of events that led to the current state of the sandbox and verify that it’s in line with the user’s intent, before we release a confidential secret to the workload.

 	However not all TEEs provide facilities for such runtime measurements and as we pointed out above: the sequence of RPC calls might be predictable, but the payload is determined by Kubernetes environment that cannot be easily predicted.

 3. We can use a combination of the above two approaches.
-A policy can describe a set of invariants that we expect to hold true for a Pod (e.g. a specific image layer digest) and relax certain dynamic properties that are deemed acceptable (e.g. a the `SERVICE_*` environment variable) or we can just flat-out reject calls to a problematic RPC endpoint (e.g. `exec` in container).
+A policy can describe a set of invariants that we expect to hold true for a Pod (e.g. a specific image layer digest) and relax certain dynamic properties that are deemed acceptable (e.g. the `SERVICE_* environment variables) or we can just flat-out reject calls to a problematic RPC endpoint (e.g. exec in container).
 The policy is enforced by the container runtime in the TEE on every RPC invocation.

-	This is elegant as such a policy engine and core policy fragments can be developed alongside to the Agent's API, unburdening the user from understanding the intricacies of the Agent's API.
-To be effective an event log as describe in option #2 would not just need cover the API but also the underlying semantics of this API.
+	This is elegant as such a policy engine and core policy fragments can be developed alongside the Agent’s API, unburdening the user from understanding the intricacies of the Agent’s API.
+To be effective an event log as describe in option #2 would not just need to cover the API but also the underlying semantics of this API.

+{{< figure src="/img/sandbox-2.png" width="45%" alt="The image is a diagram illustrating the interaction between different components in a containerized environment.
+It includes two dashed-line squares labeled ‘Container’ at the top, a green and yellow block at the bottom left labeled ‘Kata Agent’ (green) and ‘Policy’ (yellow), and arrows labeled ‘RPC + Payload’ pointing between these elements." >}}

 Kata-Containers currently features an implementation of a policy engine using the popular [Rego](https://www.openpolicyagent.org/docs/latest/policy-language) language.
 Convenience tooling can assist and automate aspects of authoring a policy for a workload.
 The following would be an example policy (hand-crafted for brevity, real policy bodies would be larger) in which we allow the launch of specific OCI images, the execution of certain commands, Kata management endpoints, but disallow pretty much everything else during runtime: